 - The originator, Santander, is an active and experienced originator and servicer in the Spanish consumer finance business and a financially strong banking institution. - The transaction benefits from a EUR 30 million cash reserve, which provides liquidity and credit support to the Series A, Series B, Series C, Series D, and Series E Notes.
-The cash reserve is fully funded at the close of the transaction with proceeds of subscription of the Class F Notes.
-The cash reserve is released with the amortisation of the notes but has to be maintained at 1.5% of the Series A, Series B, Series D, and Series E Notes with a floor at EUR 10 million.
-It reduces to zero on the payment date when the Rated Notes can be fully redeemed. - The transaction includes interest deferral triggers for the junior series of notes to pay principal of the senior series of notes before the interest on the junior notes upon breach of certain performance triggers. - The receivables (both initial and additional receivables) constituting the portfolio are positively selected, since only loans with an internal probability of default (PD) assigned by the originator with its internal scoring system equal or lower than 6.0% can be assigned. - The EUR 2.3 billion provisional portfolio (from which the EUR 2 billion initial portfolio was selected on or about the issue date) has more than eighteen-and-a-half months of seasoning and is very granular with 245,721 loans and 213,379 borrowers. - Geographically, the portfolio is well diversified across Spain with the highest concentration in Madrid (19.8% of the provisional portfolio by loan balance), followed by Andalusia and Catalonia, which represent 16.9% and 10.9%, respectively (figures based on the provisional portfolio). - The yield of the portfolio is considerably higher than the transaction's senior expenses and the average yield on the notes, allowing the excess interest collections to flow through the priority of payments where it may be applied to offset credit losses. - The transaction benefits from an effective hedging structure, which protects the issuer from an increase in interest rates at a fixed cost, and the linkage to financial strength of the eligible counterparty is mitigated by downgrade provisions specified in the transaction documents.
+The cash reserve was fully funded at the close of the transaction with proceeds of subscription to the Series F Notes.
+The cash reserve is released with the amortisation of the notes but has to be maintained at 2.0% of the Series A, Series B, Series C, Series D, and Series E Notes with a floor at EUR 7.5 million.
+It reduces to zero on the payment date when the Rated Notes are fully redeemed. - The transaction includes interest deferral triggers for the junior series of notes to pay principal of the senior series of notes before the interest on the junior notes upon breach of certain performance triggers. - The receivables (both initial and additional receivables) constituting the portfolio are positively selected, since only loans with an internal probability of default (PD) assigned by the originator with its internal scoring system equal to or lower than 6.0% can be assigned. - The EUR 1.8 billion provisional portfolio (from which the EUR 1.5 billion initial portfolio was selected on or about the issue date) has more than 17 months of seasoning and is very granular with 179,413 loans and 159,096 borrowers. - Geographically, the portfolio is well diversified across Spain with the highest concentration in Madrid (19.1% of the provisional portfolio by loan balance), followed by Andalusia and Catalonia, which represent 17.1% and 11.2%, respectively (figures based on the provisional portfolio). - The yield of the portfolio is considerably higher than the transaction's senior expenses and the average yield on the notes, allowing the excess interest collections to flow through the priority of payments where it may be applied to offset credit losses. - The transaction benefits from an effective hedging structure, which protects the issuer from an increase in interest rates at a fixed cost, and the linkage to financial strength of the eligible counterparty is mitigated by downgrade provisions specified in the transaction documents.